Jacob Meyers Player Props: Astros vs. Blue Jays

 Jacob Meyers At The Plate

-- Meyers has a home run and four walks while batting .207.
+- Meyers is batting .212 with a home run and four walks.

-- In four of 13 games this season (30.8%), Meyers has reached via hit, and that includes multiple hits twice.
+- Meyers has gotten a hit in five of 14 games this season (35.7%), with multiple hits twice.

-- He has hit a home run in one of 13 games, and in 3.0% of his plate appearances.
+- He has hit a long ball in one of 14 games, and in 2.7% of his plate appearances.

-- Meyers has driven in a run in one game this year, and it was more than one in that game.
+- Meyers has an RBI in one game this season, and it was more than one in that game.

 - He has scored a run in two games this year, and had multiple runs in one of those games.